daviddenton/crossyfield/README.md

 2. `NotProvided` - when the object was missing, but was optional
 3. `Invalid(Seq(Symbol -> String))` - when the object was invalid or missing when required.
 Contains a sequence of errors denoting the failures

+The library can be used in a couple of ways, depending on your use case:

+#### Option 1: Cross-field validation
-The `Extractors` can be used in `for comprehensions` and chained in a graph.
+The `Extractors` can be used in `for comprehensions` and chained in a graph, with subsequent extractions dependant on those before.
 The first failure in the extraction chain will short-circuit the operations and return an `Invalid` instance containing the error.
 Extractors can either just check for presence of well formatted values, or optionally apply validation rules on the result.

 Below is an example using a custom date range which is extracted from a CSV string.
 The implementation checks that the optional range end date is after the start date: